Marker Logo

 Topics.
 This historical marker is listed in this topic list: Industry & Commerce.
 A significant historical year for this entry is 1880.

 Location.
 35° 24.195′ N, 86° 16.591′ W. Marker is near Tullahoma, Tennessee, in Moore County.
-Marker is at the intersection of Shipman Creek Road and Hull Lane, on the right when traveling north on Shipman Creek Road.
+It is at the intersection of Shipman Creek Road and Hull Lane, on the right when traveling north on Shipman Creek Road.
 Touch for map.
 Marker is at or near this postal address: 1195 Shipman Creek Rd, Wartrace TN 37183, United States of America.
 Touch for directions.

 Regarding Ledford's Mill.
 Excerpt from the National Register nomination:

-The mill was built about 1880 by Stanford Ledford on the same site of an earlier
+The mill was built about 1880 by Stanford Ledford

 Paid Advertisement